Skip to main content

 Agents runs on remote machines to execute jobs dispatched by server.
 It can be included in one or more remote job executors via agent selector.
 Depending on the job executor being used, it executes jobs either inside or outside containers.
 Agents are not required if you run jobs on server or inside Kubernetes cluster

-Job workspace is the working directory where job commands are executed.
+Job working directory is shared between all steps in same job.
+It is the working directory of the command step.
 Repository and dependency files (if there is any) will be retrieved into this directory.
-Artifacts/reports will also be published based on this directory
+Artifacts/reports will also be published from this directory

 Step

 Steps are defined in job to execute scripts on designated images.
-Job steps execute sequentially on job node and share the same job workspace
+Job steps execute sequentially on job node and share the same job working directory

 Step Template